-Today is Mother's Day so I am reprinting a 2010 blog post about my Mom and all the wonderful things I have learned from her.
+Today is Mother's Day so here is my annual reprint of a blog post I wrote about my Mom and all the wonderful things I have learned from her.
 Here they are, in random order:

 Snacking is good.
 Mom loves to snack and had a simple rule for my brother and I when we were growing up: as long as you brush your teeth, it's ok to eat potato chips, ice cream and chocolate.
 When we played outside, Mom would call us in to give us ice cream.
 And during our marathon Scrabble sessions, there was always a snack break or two.
 No snacks were forbidden and no food was "evil," so we developed a healthy relationship with food.
 And all that teeth-brushing must have worked because I have never had a cavity in my life!